TheBrandCrew/charifmews/README.md

 ### Future improvements

-The gzipped size is now at 63.8kB, not many room for extra content.
-However I can save some extra space because I don't use all of the TweenMax included JS files.
-Code can also be cleaner.
+The gzipped size is now at 58.3kB.
+Code can also be cleaner and will test different cdn's for a faster load time worldwide (if possible).